Simatwa/ThrottleBuster/README.md

 ```
 Usage: python -m throttlebuster estimate [OPTIONS] THROTTLE

-  Estimate download duration for different threads
+  Estimate download duration for different tasks

 Options:
   -U, --url TEXT               Url to the target file
   -S, --size INTEGER           Size in bytes of the targeted file
-  -T, --threads INTEGER RANGE  Threads amount to base the estimate on : Range
+  -T, --tasks INTEGER RANGE  Threads amount to base the estimate on : Range
                                (2-30)  [1<=x<=1000]
   -j, --json                   Stdout estimates in json format
   --help                       Show this message and exit.